-- Zero Waste Stations – Waste disposed of in Grant Park was deposited at one of the many Zero Waste Stations located throughout the Gear Check and Post-Race Party areas.
-Green Team volunteers sorted the refuse to help increase the amount of waste diverted from the landfill.
+- Zero Waste Stations – Waste disposed of in Grant Park will be deposited at one of the many Zero Waste Stations located throughout the Gear Check and Post-Race Party areas.
+Green Team volunteers will sort the refuse to help increase the amount of waste diverted from the landfill.

 - Collecting compostable material – Banana peels and other materials will be collected in Grant Park for composting.